slackstone/rsvp_system/README.md

 # RSVP System
 An Open Source Drupal module for managing calendars and reservations.

 This module provides documentation and example data to help stand up Reservation Systems.
-RSVP Requests, RSVP Locations, and RSVP Departments provide the functionalities:
+RSVP Requests, RSVP Locations, and RSVP Departments provide these functionalities:

 - **RSVP Department**: A taxonomy used to categorize locations.
 This taxonomy allows for efficient sorting and filtering of locations by department, leveraging Drupal's powerful taxonomy system for easy management and access.